KPL2022/PathNotes/src/app/version-notes/current version notes.md

   - lots of 'diff-by-1' kind of directional differences, recheck later checklinkspace stuff
   - review src code fx ordering for 3.4.2 & +
   - document assertions like connectedness of commands e user input as premise of fx like buildextree etc etc
+  - mm controls -> using chaining events to address the repeated user input stuff
+  - mm controls -> the on user input detection logic should be ironed out more

 [v] 3.4.1 mm-service
   [v] clean up src code -> update and trim comments